 We skipped this for a couple of reasons.
 We’d already hiked three volcanoes: Santa Ana near Lake Coatepeque in El Salvador; Masaya, just outside Granada in Nicaragua; and the viewpoint of Madera on Ometepe Island in Nicaragua.
 Plus we had plans to hike Acatenango Volcano in Guatemala a couple of weeks later and wanted to save ourselves for that.

 You don’t need to shell out for a guide for this hike as there’s only one road to the summit.
 Just be sure to leave Boquete before midnight so you can reach the summit before sunrise.
 Either take a taxi or a shuttle from Mamallena Hostal to the trailhead, from where it’s a 13 km dark hike to the summit.
-Take plenty of water (15% discount off any Water-to-Go product via the EU website or US website with the code CTWT15) and wear layers as it’s windy and cold up there.
+Take plenty of water (15% discount off any Water-to-Go product via the EU website or US website. with the code CTWT15) and wear layers as it’s windy and cold up there.

 If you feel the volcano hike would be too difficult, there’s also the option to take a 4×4 jeep tour from Boquete.